Titouan-Schotte/Autofill-Stripe-Supreme-Shopify/README.md

 Indeed, once the discord bot has recorded the discord account in its .txt file, you must now verify that a user of your autofill is listed in the autofill!
 So we need a website that manages the bridge between discord and your autofill.

-The site that I propose to you in the "SITEAUTH" folder offers a new user of your autofill to connect to his discord account to check if he is one of the people registered in the .txt file of the discord bot.
+The site that I propose to you in the "**SITEAUTH**" folder offers a new user of your autofill to connect to his discord account to check if he is one of the people registered in the .txt file of the discord bot.

 You will therefore need web hosting and a domain name.